- 29.09.2023: We are online!

 - The course will be entirely given in English.
 The slides and other course material will also be in English.

-- There are no lecture notes (yet); the course material will consist of the slides.
+- There are no lecture notes (yet); the course material will consist of slides.

 Background Literature and Interesting Links

-- The course will however be mainly based on recent scientific papers.
+- The course will however be mainly based on scientific papers.